Learning to traverse convective flows at moderate to high Rayleigh numbers: Ablation study on the observation state space

-the inclusion of gradient information $\nabla \mathcal{O}_i$ (including $\nabla \bm{u}_f$ and $\nabla T_f$, where applicable), and the inclusion of both.
+For each baseline, we then considered three augmentations: the inclusion of spatial information $\mathcal{X}=\{\bm{x}_p^*\}$, the inclusion of gradient information \(\nabla \mathcal{O}_i\) (including \(\nabla \bm{u}_f\) and \(\nabla T_f\), where applicable) and the inclusion of both.
 This yields 16 combinations in total.
-The resulting success rates $S$, evaluated at the optimal $\mathcal{A}_{\max}$ for $Ra=10^8$ and $10^{10}$, are shown in figure~\ref{fig:ablation_success_rate}.
-These results demonstrate that both positional and gradient information consistently improve navigation performance, in agreement with the findings of \cite{Jiao2025Gradients}.
-The highest success rates are achieved when both are included simultaneously; thus, gradient information is not redundant with basic flow observations.
+The resulting success rates \(S\), evaluated at the corresponding optimal values of \(\mathcal{A}_{\max}\) for \(Ra=10^8\) and \(10^{10}\), are shown in figure~\ref{fig:ablation_success_rate}.
+These results show that both positional and gradient information improve navigation performance, in agreement with the findings of \citet{Jiao2025Gradients}.
+The highest success rates are achieved when both are included simultaneously, indicating that gradient information is not redundant with the basic flow observations.

 Furthermore, the relative importance of these observations depends on the flow regime.
-At lower $Ra = 10^8$, the flow is more coherent and spatially organised, so gradient-based local cues are more strongly correlated with the large-scale dynamics, yielding a substantial performance gain.
-At higher $Ra = 10^{10}$, however, the flow becomes highly complex and intermittent, and local gradient information alone is no longer sufficient for the agent to infer its global progress towards the target.
-In this more chaotic regime, explicit positional information ($\mathcal{X}$) becomes considerably more valuable for preventing the agent from losing its global orientation.
-These results confirm that both spatial coordinates and fluid gradients are essential for robust autonomous navigation in spatiotemporally chaotic environments.
+At lower \(Ra=10^8\), the flow is more coherent and spatially organised, so gradient-based local cues are more strongly correlated with the large-scale dynamics, yielding a clear performance gain.
+At higher \(Ra=10^{10}\), however, the flow becomes more intermittent, and local gradient information alone is less sufficient for the agent to infer its global progress towards the target.
+In this regime, explicit positional information (\(\mathcal{X}\)) becomes more valuable for maintaining global orientation.
+These results suggest that both spatial coordinates and fluid gradients contribute to effective autonomous navigation in spatiotemporally chaotic environments.